Freelance Website Developer — Professional Sites From $600 CAD

 We write the code that makes websites function.
 This includes HTML structure, CSS layouts, and PHP for WordPress functionality.
 We also handle hosting configuration, speed optimization, form setup, and security basics.

 Small business sites typically range from $600 to $3,000 CAD.
-The price depends on page count, custom functionality, and whether you need ecommerce or automation.
-We provide a fixed quote after understanding your requirements — no hourly billing surprises.
+According to the Calgary Chamber of Commerce, 94% of businesses in Calgary are small businesses — and cost is a major barrier to growth.
+I provide a fixed quote after understanding your requirements — no hourly billing surprises.
 For a quick estimate, the cost calculator gives a starting number.

 Check whether they write custom code or use page builders.
 Ask for live examples and test those sites on Google PageSpeed Insights.
 Verify you will own the code after launch.
 Clarify what happens if you need changes after the project ends.